Azure/iotedge-lorawan-starterkit/docs/testing/e2e_tests.md

 ## Creating Test Class

 E2E tests cannot be parallelized because they all share dependency to Arduino device.
-Those classes also rely on Udp and IoT Event Hub listeners that should be created once per test execution, not per test.
+Those classes also rely on TCP and IoT Event Hub listeners that should be created once per test execution, not per test.

 Therefore, when creating a new test class follow the guidelines: